Matthew Tkachuk: Calgary Flames (2016–2022)

 On April 19, 2022, Tkachuk recorded his 99th point (an assist) in a 3–2 shootout loss to the Nashville Predators, surpassing his father's previous personal record (98 in 1995–96).
 Two days later, Tkachuk scored his 100th point (and 40 goals) in a 4–2 win against the Dallas Stars, becoming the second player, along with Auston Matthews from the 2016 draft class to score 100 points in a single season.
 The 2021–22 season was one of the most successful regular seasons in Flames history, with Tkachuk at the center of its success.
-With centreman Elias Lindholm and right winger Johnny Gaudreau, he formed one of the most dominant forward lines in the NHL, and all three members hit numerous personal and collective milestones over the course of the season.
+Tkachuk would spend most of the season playing on the right wing with centreman Elias Lindholm and left winger Johnny Gaudreau.
+The trio formed one of the most dominant forward lines in the NHL, and all three members hit numerous personal and collective milestones throughout the season.
 All three scored at least 40 goals in the course of the season, the first time in 28 years that linemates had all achieved this, and only the fourth time in that span that a team had three 40-goal scorers.
 Tkachuk finished the regular season with 42 goals and 62 assists, while the Flames won the Pacific Division title.
 The Flames drew the Dallas Stars in the first round of the 2022 Stanley Cup playoffs, a rematch of the bubble playoffs two years prior, and a matchup in which the Flames were considered the favourites.
 Tkachuk scored the lone goal of Game 1, giving his team the victory.
 The series proved a greater challenge than anticipated, largely due to Stars goaltender Jake Oettinger, but the Flames eventually won in seven games, with Tkachuk managing another goal in the series-clinching game.
 The Flames drew the Edmonton Oilers in the second round, the first playoff "Battle of Alberta" in 31 years.
 The Flames were defeated by the Oilers in five games, bringing the playoff run to an end.

-After the conclusion of the season, teammate Gaudreau opted to leave the Flames in free agency to sign with the Columbus Blue Jackets.
+After the conclusion of the season, Gaudreau opted to leave the Flames in free agency to sign with the Columbus Blue Jackets.
 Tkachuk's own future with the team had been subject to speculation for some time, with many believing he intended to leave the Flames when he reached unrestricted free agency.
 Days after news of Gaudreau's departure, the Flames announced that they had filed for club arbitration on Tkachuk's next contract, having heretofore failed to come to terms on an extension.
 This was widely interpreted as being a preliminary measure in a move to trade him to another team, and thereby avoid losing Tkachuk in free agency for no compensation.
 On July 20, The Athletic reported that Tkachuk had told the Flames that he would not re-sign with the team for a long-term contract.